andriy-kolokolov/edusogno-esercizio/README.md

-# Hi!
-This is a simple task manager with authentication.

 ## !
 Important !
 - In `Util/DbUtil.php` class you must set up your database **_name_**, **_password_**, **_hostname_** and **_db name_**.
 - You can uncomment `include 'config/debug.php'` in **_index.php_** for debug.